chaosinventory/chaosinventory/doc/dev/linting.rst

 Individual tests
 ________________

-Individual tets can be run using the :code:`--checks` parameter.
+Individual tests can be run using the :code:`--checks` parameter.
 Multiple checks can be separated by spaces.

 .. code-block:: bash